quantaliz/solaibot/android/Zerion-QuickStart.md

 ### Message: "INFO:NO_TOKENS:..."
 **This is informational**: Wallet is empty or only contains NFTs.
 Not an error.

+### Message: "No transactions found for this wallet"
+**Tip**: Confirm you are querying the intended wallet.
+Provide an explicit `address` parameter if you need a wallet other than the connected account, or switch networks with `network="solana-devnet"`.

 ### Response: "Falling back to RPC"
 **Note**: Zerion API failed, using RPC as fallback (still works!)